-Through a series of six monthly interactive learning sessions conducted between February and May 2022, Capital Link's Planning and Financing a Capital Project to Accommodate Integrated Care Learning Collaborative is designed to assist health centers that anticipate the need for a capital project during the next one to five years.
-The Learning Collaborative will provide practical direction and tools for planning, financing, and completing a capital project.
-The webinar series will also include suggestions for organizational readiness, select financial and operational benchmarks, financial capacity, and how to begin planning for your capital project.
-We will also be highlighting key planning considerations related to the Patient-Centered Medical Home model of team-based, integrated care.
+Through a series of six monthly interactive learning sessions conducted between February and May 2022, Capital Link's Planning and Financing a Capital Project to Accommodate Integrated Care Learning Collaborative provided health centers that anticipate the need for a capital project during the next one to five years with practical direction and tools for planning, financing, and completing a capital project.
+The webinar series also included suggestions for organizational readiness, select financial and operational benchmarks, financial capacity, and how to begin planning for a capital project.
+It also highlighted key planning considerations related to the Patient-Centered Medical Home model of team-based, integrated care.
 We are planning another offering of this Collaborative in early 2023.

 Readiness - Evaluating Your Market and Determining Your Operational Model and Space Requirements